Open Access Scholarship

 Access to Open Research

-Access to scholarly research can include dissemination of preprints and grey literature through repositories and platforms, known as 'Green' OA; and publication of articles in peer reviewed journals, known as 'Gold' OA.
+Open scholarly research can include dissemination of preprints and grey literature through repositories and platforms, known as 'Green' OA; and publication of articles in peer reviewed journals, known as 'Gold' OA.
 It also includes the sharing of data associated with research outputs.

 Open Education Resources

-Open Education Resources (OERs) are educational materials which are licensed for individuals and institutions to re-use, adapt and modify the materials for their own use, and can include course content, textbooks, videos and learning tools.
+Open Education Resources (OERs) are educational materials which are licensed for individuals and institutions to re-use, adapt and modify for their own use, and can include course content, textbooks, videos and learning tools.

 See the Guide by Federation Library on OERs for more information.